Jade Abdulla – GlenOak

 Lonasia Brewer – Hoban

 Lonasia is a unique force in the paint.
 She has good size at around 6 foot and a very solid muscular frame.
 With huge strong hands and long arms Lonasia is a rebounding machine.
 Her athleticism is above average for her size and position, she runs the floor well and moves in the key well.
 When on the offensive glass she has a nice variety of put back moves ranging from quick off the floor or gathering and powering it back up.
 Very well rounded traditional type post with a rare touch of athleticism at the position.

 Update: Lonasia spent the offseason getting in the best shape of her life.
 She transformed herself into a more lean, quicker big with ball skills.
-She’s worked on herbal handling and has become a solid face up midrange player with some shades of a layer who can extend even further.
+She’s worked on her ball handling and has become a solid face up midrange player with some shades of a player who can extend even further.